sigurdkampevold/media_mood/index.markdown

 Initially, we want to give a feel about the data and provide some initial analyses and comments on the methods we will use in our work.

-## Key insights

--	There are no significant variations in the mood in media quotes throughout the week or the year
--	The mood in media fell significantly in the first phase of the covid pandemic
--	The mood and subjectivity across media outlets vary significantly.
-When subsampling the outlets based on category clusters appear
--	The mood in the quotes said by men and women are close to equal, woman scoring slightly higher.
--	Politicians are on average more negative than the mean for the dataset.

 ## Quotebank